 - Have you thought about how to improve yourself?
 We all know that nobody is perfect, but that doesn’t mean that we shouldn’t try to be better at what we do.
 By showing the interviewers that you have a solid game plan to improve yourself, you are demonstrating that you are proactive and motivated.

-How to Answer “What Is Your Biggest Weakness” Interview Question
+3 Answers for the “What Is Your Biggest Weakness” Interview Question

 I tend to stay quiet during the first few meetings when I am starting a new project or initiative, but speak up more as I get to know the work better.

-This answer works because while being quiet isn’t very desirable for a product manager, this answer communicates that you know it’s best to let the experts speak.
+This answer works because while being quiet isn’t very desirable for a Product Manager, this answer communicates that you know it’s best to let the experts speak.
 You want to make sure that the team has as much information as possible.
 Nobody wants a garrulous teammate, so the interviewers will appreciate the fact that you know when to let others speak.

 You can complete this response by suggesting a way of improving this habit of yours.
 One great example is doing some research beforehand and preparing some questions to ask during the meeting.